 Two of our most comfortable bags, Sierra Designs Cloud 800 (left) and Backcountry Bed 700 (right).

-The Sierra Designs Cloud 800 is a top competitor and came in neck and neck with our Editors' Choice winner.
-It has super high-quality materials, is lightweight and super comfortable - all at a surprisingly low price.
-It takes our Best Buy Award for the highest quality bag at a low price.
+The Sierra Designs Cloud 800 is a top competitor, being in neck and neck with our Editors' Choice winner.
+It is constructed with super high-quality materials that make it lightweight and super comfortable.
+The best part?
+Its sold at a reasonable price.
 We commend Sierra Designs for their efforts in making a relatively affordable bag for female backpackers without cutting corners.
 This is why it wins our Best Buy award!